Stassi Schroeder & Kristen Doute Slammed For Appearing To Coordinate Apologies To Faith Stowers

-Stassi Schroeder and Kristen Doute have issued statements regarding their past behavior towards former Vanderpump Rules co-star Faith Stowers, but some are questioning the timing of their apologies.
+Stassi Schroeder and Kristen Doute have issued statements regarding their past behavior toward former Vanderpump Rules co-star Faith Stowers, but some are questioning the timing of their apologies.

-Days after Faith detailed alleged racist behavior that took place when she was the only black cast member on Vanderpump Rules, the Bravo veterans took to Instagram to express regret over how they treated their former co-star in posts that were shared within minutes of one another.
+Days after Faith detailed alleged racist behavior took place when she was the only black cast member on Vanderpump Rules, the Bravo veterans took to Instagram to express regret over how they treated their former co-star in posts that were shared within minutes of one another.

-In a lengthy Instagram post, Stassi wrote that she is “filled with remorse and regret” for the hurt she caused to Faith.
+In a lengthy Instagram post, Stassi wrote that she is “filled with remorse and regret” for the hurt she caused Faith.
 The Vanderpump Rules star added that her emotions outweighed her logic at the time and that she did not realize the “serious ramifications” her actions could have caused.

 Stassi also wrote that while she has “grown significantly” since then, she does not “expect” forgiveness from Faith.
 She promised to “take accountability” for her own privilege going forward.